Showgirl: The Greatest Hits Tour: Concert synopsis

-The fourth act begins with a spraying sound effect during which fake showers and gym equipment rises onto the stage, before Minogue appears on a box singing "Red Blooded Woman" which features a chorus of "Where the Wild Roses Grow" before the middle eight.
-Minogue then performs "Slow" which is followed by a small flamenco interlude which precedes a performance of "Please Stay".
+The fourth act begins with fake showers and gym equipment rising onto the stage, before Minogue appears to sing "Red Blooded Woman", which features a chorus of "Where the Wild Roses Grow".
+Minogue then performs "Slow" which is followed by a performance of "Please Stay".

 The fifth section begins with a cover of "Somewhere Over the Rainbow" where Minogue rises from behind the stage on a sequinned moon.
 This is then followed by a torch version of "Come into My World".
-Minogue then performs "Chocolate" on the stage, which morphs at the end of the catwalk to form a "cake", from which Minogue performs "I Believe in You".
+Minogue then performs "Chocolate" and "I Believe in You", the latter being performed atop the transformed "cake lift".
 The act closes with a performance of "Dreams".

 The sixth section opens with a performance of "Hand on Your Heart", where Minogue emerges on stage in front of a big heart.
 She then goes on to perform a jazz version of "The Locomotion" which is followed by a performance of "I Should Be So Lucky".
 Minogue then closes the act with a performance of "Your Disco Needs You".

 The penultimate section opens with a performance version of "Put Yourself in My Place", and a performance of "Can't Get You Out of My Head" closes the main body of the show.
-Minogue then performed a two-song encore, talking to the audience before performing a sing-a-long version of "Especially for You", with the audience invited to sing Jason Donovan's part.
-Minogue then closed the show with a performance of "Love at First Sight", with a video montage of her career shown on the video screens behind her.
+Minogue then performed a two-song encore, performing a sing-a-long version of "Especially for You", before closing the show with a performance of "Love at First Sight", as a video montage of her career is shown on the video screens behind her.